InstrumentBox/Network/Sources/Web/Web.docc/Web.md

 # ``Web``

-*Web* is a network library that provides you with a full-featured web client built on top of new concurrency model introduced in Swift 5.5.
+*Web* is a network library that provides abstractions to build service layer, e.g. Request, WebClient, Converters, etc. Built on top of new concurrency model introduced in Swift 5.5.

 ## Topics